asebaresm/R2_IRC/README.md

 * Other guidelines

 ### Who do I talk to? ###
+* HAY QUE APRENDER A HABLAR...
 * Repo owner or admin
-* Other community or team contact
+* Other community of cats or team contact

+A LOS GATOS WIIIIIIIIIIIIIIIIIIII